centarro/commerce-docs/docs/v2/getting-started.md

 * Running a web server on your own computer for development and testing prior to deployment

 There are resources for learning all of the above, but the purpose of this user guide is *not* to explain in detail how to begin working with Drupal with no prior experience.
 If you *are* completely new, you might benefit from working through [Drupal's "Getting started" guide](https://www.drupal.org/docs/getting-started) first.

-## Using Drupal Commerce

-To learn how to use Drupal Commerce, see the [User Guide](./user-guide/index.md)

 ## Working with Drupal Commerce